 Q. What is the benefit of my giving being Gift Aided?

 A. The church receives from the Government 25p for every £1 you give.
 If you are a higher rate tax payer, your own tax bill is also reduced.

 A. This provides a means of setting aside, on a weekly basis, money you are giving to the church.
 This can be Gift Aided.

 Q. Why does the church give money to missions and other charities?

 A. We support missionaries and Christian organisations who have links with our church, as well as certain local agencies helping people in need.

 Q. Don’t both churches have reserves, so why do we need more income?

 A. St Matthew’s does indeed have general reserves which need to be there to cover emergencies, but which have been eaten away year by year.
 They are actually now at a level below that recommended for charities.
 All Saints’ does not have general reserves but does have restricted funds which under the rules for charities cannot be used for the general running of the church.
 In order to balance the books for the last few years money has been borrowed from one of these funds but this cannot continue.

 Q. Can I be sure that details of my giving will be confidential?

-A. Only the church Treasurer will know at All Saints’, and at St. Matthew’s only the Treasurer and Brenda Pyke, as financial recorder.
+A. Only the church Treasurer will know at All Saints’, and at St Matthew’s only the Treasurer and Book keeper.